animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 <div class="paragraph">

-GemFire's Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a “consistent view” of the cluster by using the shared, persistent configuration maintained by a Locator.
-Using the cluster-based configuration ensures the peer member’s configuration is compatible with the GemFire Distributed System when the member joins.
+GemFire's Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a "consistent view" of the cluster by using the shared, persistent configuration maintained by a Locator.
+Using the cluster-based configuration ensures the peer member's configuration is compatible with the GemFire Distributed System when the member joins.

 </div>